cabforum/code-signing/docs/CSBR.md

 In addition, an assumed name or DBA name used by the Subject MAY be included at the beginning of this field, provided that it is followed by the full legal organization name in parenthesis.

 If the combination of names or the organization name by itself exceeds 64 characters, the CA MAY abbreviate parts of the organization name, and/or omit non-material words in the organization name in such a way that the text in this field does not exceed the 64-character limit; provided that the CA checks this field in accordance with the High Risk Certificate Request requirements of [Section 4.2.1](#421-performing-identification-and-authentication-functions) and a Relying Party will not be misled into thinking that they are dealing with a different organization.
-In cases where this is not possible, the CA MUST NOT issue the EV Certificate.
+In cases where this is not possible, the CA MUST NOT issue the EV Code Signing Certificate.

 b. __Certificate Field:__ `subject:businessCategory` (OID 2.5.4.15)
    __Required/Optional:__ Required